-Lesson 1 (1000 Procurement in accordance with UNOPS rules and regulations is character limit) detailed and systematic.
-In addition, conducting procurement in Myanmar, where the market is not so mature (e.g. in terms of local suppliers), has presented various challenges.
+Lasson 1 (1000 Drogurgment in accordance with LINODS rules and regulations is Lesson 1 (1000 Procurement in accordance with UNOPS rules and regulations is character limit) detailed and systematic.
+In addition, conducting procurement in Myanmar, where the market is not so mature (e.g. in terms of local suppliers), has presented challenges.
 On account of the above, this project has been a learning experience for all parties.
-Our Myanmar partners may not be used to the thoroughness of the procurement processes that we conduct.
+Our Myanmar partners may not be used to the thoroughness of the procurement processes that UNOPS conducts.
 At the same time, UNOPS has learned about local market conditions.
 In this sense, there has been some lessons learned for all parties in procurement and planning.
 Specific examples would be the need to define all requirements in detail before a procurement process commences, or the need to check availability of items with local suppliers.
 Lesson 2 (1000 MPC was, and is, a nascent organisation evolving with time.
-This is an character limit) observation less about their peacebuilding mandate but more about the core work and duties of any organisation, e.g. internal and external communications, planning, coordination.
-Lesson 3 (1000 Although seemingly small and straighforward, this project has character limit) required a significant amount of time and resources due to the current context of Myanmar and the procurement factors raised in Lesson 1 above.
+This is an character limit) observation less about their peacebuilding mandate but more about the , core work and duties of any organisation, e.g. internal and external communications, planning, coordination.
+The need to take this into account should be emphasized.
+Lesson 3 (1000 Although seemingly small and straightforward, this project has character limit) required a significant amount of time and resources due to the current , context of Myanmar and the procurement factors raised in Lesson 1 above.
 This should be taken into account when planning other seemingly small projects in future; they will require much more time than planned.
-Lesson 4 (1000 character limit) Lesson 5 (1000 character limit)
+Lesson 4 (1000 As a result of factors mentioned in Lesson 1 and 2, the need to follow character limit) up on all communication and planning is essential.
+From the mid-part Grandoler IIIIIII) of the project, timely and strong follow up was a core factor of smooth T 5 (4000 completion of the project.
+Lesson 5 (1000 character limit)